Step By Step Guide to Compile a Lean Canvas

 In the Uber example, it sounds like: we allow (who?)
 Londoners to (what benefit?) get from A to B in comfortable, safe and reasonably priced ride by (the unique way the business is doing it) hailing a car through an app in 1 click.

-How would you briefly describe what you do when you meet someone at a networking event?
-The high level concept is a single and very short statement that describes your business idea.
-For example: YouTube = Flickr for videos.
+The high-level concept is a single and very short statement that describes your business idea.
+For example YouTube = Flickr for videos.

 If it is too long it means that you don’t have enough focus yet, and you will need to work until it feels right, concise and catchy.